Steadying0235/gpu-screen-recorder-fork/README.md

 If you are using a NVIDIA GPU then it's recommended to set PreserveVideoMemoryAllocations=1 as mentioned in the section below.
 # Issues
 ## NVIDIA
 Nvidia drivers have an issue where CUDA breaks if CUDA is running when suspend/hibernation happens, and it remains broken until you reload the nvidia driver.
 To fix this, either disable suspend or tell the NVIDIA driver to preserve video memory on suspend/hibernate by using the `NVreg_PreserveVideoMemoryAllocations=1` option.
 You can run `sudo extra/install_preserve_video_memory.sh` to automatically add that option to your system.
+Reboot your computer after setting this option/running that install script.
 # Examples
 Look at the [scripts](https://git.dec05eba.com/gpu-screen-recorder/tree/scripts) directory for script examples.
 For example if you want to automatically save a recording/replay into a folder with the same name as the game you are recording.